In The Black Fatherhood Project, filmmaker Jordan Thierry leads

 Social Work Practice, Columbia University School of Social Work

-Reviews & Awards"Recommended.
+Reviews and Festivals"Recommended.
 Thought-provoking...tracing the history of fatherhood in black families from ancient Africa to contemporary America.
 A good way to start discussions with older teens on the role of fathers in the family."

 - Booklist (ALA)